abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 ## Set Up the Basic Infrastructure

 **AWS Services**
-You can leverage the following AWS services to build a robust project management and issue tracking system:
+leverage the following AWS services to build a robust project management and issue tracking system:

 - **Amazon DynamoDB**: Use it as your primary database to store tasks, user stories, and project information.
 Its flexible schema allows you to adapt as your needs change.
 - **AWS Lambda**: Implement serverless functions to handle business logic for creating, updating, and retrieving tasks.
 This allows you to scale easily without managing servers.